Skip to content

 CF, a predominantly White disease, for example, used to be considered fatal in childhood.
 Now the expectation is that many children will live into adulthood with newer more expensive treatments, like Ivacaftor, emerging onto the market.
 It is, of course, right and a marker of progress that a devastating condition has had such rapid advancement.

 Let’s compare this to SCD.
 Both are inherited life-threatening diseases.
 One affects predominantly White individuals, whilst the other does not.
-In the USA, CF affects one third fewer people than SCD, but receives 7-11 times the research funding, resulting in a predictable disparity in treatment.
+In the USA, CF affects one-third fewer people than SCD but receives 7-11 times the research funding, resulting in a predictable disparity in treatment.
 (38) Be that as it may, there has been progress in SCD.
-In the UK, with newborn screening, early recognition, and penicillin V prophylaxis, childhood mortality has fallen from 10% in the 1980s to <1% today.
+With newborn screening, early recognition, and penicillin V prophylaxis in the UK, childhood mortality has fallen from 10% in the 1980s to <1% today.
 (39) The first new therapy for SCD in 20 years, crizanlizumab, was recently approved in the UK.
-(40) However, in the US, by the end of 2020, there had only been four medications approved for SCD compared to 11 for CF. (41)
+(40) However, in the US, by the end of 2020, only four medications were approved for SCD compared to 11 for CF. (41)

 Taking this further, as we will explore in the future, science has, in the past, been distorted to justify racist policies.
 (42) SCD, for example, historically portrayed as a Black disease, has been used to discourage inter-racial breeding, to discourage interracial blood transfusions, and even used to suggest sending Black people ‘back to Africa’ by misusing the science of malaria adaptation.
 (43-45) The same debate about inter-racial breeding has not been applied to White CF carriers, despite also being related to a devastating disease.